Jermaine0Forbes/Linux-how-to/README.md

 ?| finds a word in the file, and pressing **n** goes to the next word
 </details>

+#### Cut, Paste, Select
+Command|Explanation
+-|-
+v or V | Selects multiple text y | copies selected content yy | copies current line p | paste content after cursor line
+P | paste content before cursor line
+V then d then p | To select text, the cut text, then paste text

+#### Navigate Document
+Command|Explanation
+-|-
+G| jumps to the end of the file gg| jumps to the beginning of the file

 [go back :house:][home]

 ### how to use nano editor